satoshigeyuki/Centaurus/README.md

 ### Python

-Currently only Python 2 is supported.
+As for the interpreter, currently only Python 2 is supported.
+The software depends on ```ctypes``` to interface the Python script with the shared libraries compiled from C++.

+A Python program has to know where